-WA Police adheres to the WA Government Charter of Multiculturalism (PDF, 134kb) which is committed to the principles of multiculturalism and based on democracy, equality, and respect for all members of the WA community.
+The WA Police Force adheres to the WA Government Charter of Multiculturalism (PDF, 134kb) which is committed to the principles of multiculturalism and based on democracy, equality, and respect for all members of the WA community.

-WA Police Aboriginal and Community Diversity Unit supports policies and practices which clearly recognize the importance of policing for good community relations and promote the integration of Culturally and Linguistically Diverse (CaLD) and religious communities at national and local levels.
+The WA Police Force Aboriginal and Community Diversity Unit supports policies and practices which clearly recognize the importance of policing for good community relations and promote the integration of Culturally and Linguistically Diverse (CaLD) and religious communities at national and local levels.

 The Western Australian Languages Services Policy aims to ensure equitable access to all State Government services for people who need assistance with communicating in English.